QuinnAho/Glint3D/QA_ASSESSMENT.md

 - remove: remove object by name (alias delete accepted for backward compatibility).
 - set_camera: set camera pose (position + target or front), lens (fov/near/far).
 - set_camera_preset: set camera to a named preset around a target and radius.
-- orbit_camera: animate or step the camera orbiting a target by yaw/pitch degrees.
+- orbit_camera: animate or step the camera orbiting a target by yaw/pitch degrees with optional damping and distance controls.
 - frame_object: position camera to frame object with margin percent and default FOV.
 - add_light: add light with type (point/directional/spot), position/direction, color, intensity.
 - set_background: set solid color or skybox/HDR reference and intensity.